 4. Information shared by the student during the Interactive Process Meeting, and in discussion with a DSS professional staff member.

-Accommodation recommendations must be logically related to the student's functional limitations based on evidence, as determined through the knowledge and expertise of DSS professional staff.
+Accommodation recommendations must be logically related to the student's functional limitations based on data and evidence, as determined through the knowledge and expertise of DSS professional staff.
 All information is reviewed carefully, and through the interactive process meeting, appropriate accommodations are determined.

 • A provider must have comprehensive training and experience in the relevant specialty and hold appropriate licensure and/or certification.